mappls-api/mappls-web-plugins/placeSearch-plugin/readme.md

 The SDK offers the following basic functionalities:
 1. Ability to search for places directly with or without Mappls Maps visual interface.
-2. A Mappls.search() method to initiate search across all types places available on Mappls.
+2. A mappls.search() method to initiate search across all types places available on Mappls.
 3. Ability to get information from Mappls Place Search plugin through a callback
 4. Include the Place Search Plugin with or without an interactive Map component.